ai-on-gke/website/site/content/docs/agentic/agentic-llamaindex/index.md

 # Overview

-This tutorial will guide you through creating a Intelligent Agent & robust Retrieval-Augmented Generation (RAG) system using LlamaIndex and deploying it on Google Kubernetes Engine (GKE).
+This tutorial will guide you through creating an Intelligent Agent & robust Retrieval-Augmented Generation (RAG) system using LlamaIndex and deploying it on Google Kubernetes Engine (GKE).
 The system indexes a dataset of 1000 top-rated movies and uses an LLM to generate recommendations based on user queries (e.g., "best drama movies" or "movies like Inception").

 ## What will you learn